-- Equipment may not be used where admission fees, sale of programs, rental fees, or donations may be accepted.
+- Equipment may not be used where any exchange of funds or goods take place.

 Public use equipment is available according to procedures determined by the library director.
 The equipment for library use in designated areas includes, but is not limited to the following: computers, copiers/scanners/printers, a typewriter, cassette/CD players, magnifying glasses, video players, video projectors, Playaway View, and digital piano.